ivop/cpm22-from-source/README.md

   * Some double definitions and the title lines are commented out.
 * To link PL/M applications, SYSTEM.LIB is needed.
 As it was nowhere to be found, I reimplemented the needed functionality in systemlib.asm.
 * The _nosrc_ directory contains several utilities needed on real hardware for which no source has been found.
+* Originally, DDT was assembled twice, but with ASM80 we can assemble it once and  _locate_ it to 0000H and 0100H respectively to generate the Page ReLocate bitmap.
+It is unknown how the original bitmap was generated, so a new utility _genprlmap_ was written.